squirrel-project/squirrel_nav/squirrel_dynamic_filter/README.md

 =====================

-This package is used for removing the dynamic points from the scan and for classification of the scene as movable and non-movable objects
+This package is used for removing the dynamic points from the scan and for classification of the scene into movable and non-movable objects

-Installation of this package requires the following dependicies

 ###
 The package provides different nodes: